-At the Centre for Addiction & Mental Health in Toronto (CAMH), I am pleased to have facilitated
+At the Centre for Addiction & Mental Health in Toronto (CAMH), I am proud to have facilitated:

-over 450 hand drumming & storytelling sessions for patients, since starting May 2009.
-These recreation activities have been made possible through CAMH Volunteer Services and, now, as a 2023-2024 contracted recreation Vendor with the CAMH Foundation ‘Gifts Of Light’ Program.
+These activities have been made possible through CAMH Volunteer Services, and now as a 2022-2024 contracted recreation Vendor with the CAMH Foundation ‘Gifts Of Light’ Program.

 CAMH Recreation Therapist testimonial (2022):

 “One way I cope is knowing I have the best job in the world.

 Well the best job got better yesterday …you see I had three Gifts of Light programs.